ci4rail/techpoc/README.md

 To build and deploy the toradex image, you must set the pipeline to the concourse CI server.

-First download `fly` from your concoruse server.
+First download `fly` from your concourse server.
 The following example uses a local concourse server that is reachable at https://localhost:9000.

 ```bash
 sudo wget http://localhost:9090/api/v1/cli?arch=amd64&platform=linux -O /usr/local/bin/fly